6. Sister Immaculata, 1983

 Portraiture holds an important place in Roseman's oeuvre.
 Aftonbladet, Stockholm, the leading Swedish daily, published in its Sunday magazine in 1979 a cover story on the artist and commends Roseman for creating portraits "artistically on a high level as well as accurately expressive of the human dimension.''

-At the tenth-century Benedictine Archabbey of Pannonhalma, in Hungary, in 1978, Roseman drew the elderly, ascetic scholar Father Xavier Szunyogh, whose impressive portrait was included in the Albertina exhibition and is presented below (fig. 8).
+At the tenth-century Benedictine Archabbey of Pannonhalma, in Hungary, in 1978, Roseman drew the elderly, ascetic scholar Father Xavier Szunyogh, whose impressive portrait was included in the Albertina exhibition and is presented below, (fig. 8).
 Father Xavier had initiated the liturgical movement in Hungary in the 1920's.
 The erudite Benedictine monk translated the Gospels and the Roman Missal into Hungarian as well as other religious and secular literature, including the novels of Charles Dickens.
 Father Xavier befriended Roseman and Davis, who occupied the room next to his in the cloister.
+The artist recounts in his journal:

 Dr. Henri Pauwels, Chief Curator of the Musées Royaux des Beaux-Arts de Belgique, and Mrs. Phil Mertens, Curator of Modern Art, cordially write to Ronald Davis to acknowledge receipt of: